2017 BMW X1 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new BMW X1, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW X1, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 model year comes in two different trim types.
 The base trim model is the sDrive trim.
 This version of the car come standard with a four cylinder engine that produces 228 hp.
 Along with the engine performance, drivers can expect to get 32 miles per gallon while driving on the highway and 23 miles per gallon while driving in the city.